 - Must be able to pass a National Agency Check with Inquiries (NACI) background investigation

-- Completed or be able to complete JSCPSC Orientation Course
+- Completed or be able to complete JSCPSC II Orientation Course

-- Completed or be able to complete NPSTA Security Officer Fundamentals Certificate of Basic Courses
+- Completed or be able to complete the NPSTA 4-week (152 hour) training course

 - Completed or be able to complete Hazardous Waste Operations and Emergency Response course